 Student success or failure in the course was not based upon impressing the GLAM institution, however, students are expected to demonstrate engagement with the feedback and expectations of the various institutions.
 The feedback structure set in place for the pilot program has remained much the same.
 Students present a project pitch around Week 4 to a panel of experts from the ANU and the collaborating institution.
 This is a supportive and constructive session.
-Students are encouraged to treat it as a professional presentation and really ‘sell’ the idea.
+Students are encouraged to treat it as a professional presentation and really ‘sell’ their idea.
 It offers a chance for experts from different areas to suggest potential methods and software and also to highlight possible resources in the collection or cultural sensitivities to account for, this is particularly important for students looking at Indigenous topics.
 The students who developed the animation about the boomerang contacted a curator with their storyboard and then illustrations to ensure it was culturally sensitive.
 Each course concludes with a Digital Humanities Expo event where students set up their working prototypes and then demo them to an audience of ANU staff, students and staff from the relevant institution (usually including curators, developers, digital marketing, and public engagement experts).
 As part of these events, visitors are asked to test out projects of their choosing, and to give feedback.
 The feedback is typically positive and supportive, with staff taking time to talk through projects.
 David Arnold who led the NMA team in 2019 said “We were pretty blown away by the efforts of the students and the way they undertook their projects so seriously and did their level best to make resources interesting for kids” (Ho, 2020).
-BL representative Mahendra Mahey in 2019 recognised the value of ambition “I really liked the ambition of the project…there is great potential to develop this app” (for ActionBound); as well as rewarding the courage students showed in embracing new ideas “The idea of the game is really innovative!” (for Fantastic Bestiary).
+BL representative Mahendra Mahey in 2019 recognising the value of ambition “I really liked the ambition of the project…there is great potential to develop this app” (for ActionBound); as well as rewarding the courage students showed in embracing new ideas “The idea of the game is really innovative!” (for Fantastic Bestiary).
 These different forms of positive feedback illustrate that in both students and GLAM sectors teams have benefited from seeing a range of highly-developed, interesting and engaging digital prototypes which can be developed further into useable and publishable online resources.

 Five projects from the pilot course were chosen by the NMA to include in the ‘Defining Moments Digital Classroom’, and are incorporated into a ‘student showcase’ on the site, intended to support teachers and also to encourage school students to try to develop their own projects.
 The students responsible for developing the prototypes were all awarded a $1,000 stipend, and continued to work with museum professionals to further develop their digital projects.
 The collaborative project course run with the British Library in 2019 won the British Library Labs Competition’s Education Category in 2020 (Nurmikko-Fuller, 2020).
 Following the pilot, NMA lead David Arnold stated that “It’s a great example of partnerships – where partnerships are productive and serve the interests of all parties involved.
 They can take a life of their own on, and this one did.
 I think it became more interesting and productive than any of us thought it would at the start.”
 This opinion was shared by the students themselves, Thomas Larkin, a final year engineering student (who built the Snowy Hydro game and the Fantastic Bestiaries) reported that “It has been an excellent experience for me to be working alongside the museum in the months after coursework completed and working as a bit of a freelance web developer/designer.
 I think it is fantastic for students like me to be engaging with national institutions because the outcomes of a project such as this are mutually beneficial.”